How to View Venmo History

-If you’d like to access this history using the Venmo App, tap on the three horizontal lines in the right-hand corner and tap “Purchases.”
+If you’d like to access this history using the Venmo App, follow these steps:

 If you need proof of purchase, you can navigate to the Statement section and download the CSV transaction history file.
 An easier method may be taking a screenshot of your purchase and adding a timestamp.

 Setting the History to Private

 Essentially, the reason why your transactions are likely public at the moment is that it is Venmo’s default setting.
 Fortunately, you can set your transactions (future and past) to private.

 Once you’ve entered the Venmo app, follow these steps:

 - You’ll see the “Default Privacy Settings” option, probably set to “Public.”
 Tap it and change it to “Private.”

 - To to “More” and click on “Past Transactions“